 European Gospel Radio is part of NEXUS-International Broadcasting Association.
-From Milan, Italy and Dublin, Ireland, we are operating EGR with a truly non-profit and missionary spirit to help you evangelize any corner in the World.
+From Milan, Italy and Dublin, Ireland, we operate EGR with a truly non-profit and missionary spirit to help you evangelize any corner in the World .

-Contact us today if you wish to learn more and join us, as all Christian broadcasters who trust us and have used our media on a daily basis since 1979.
+Contact us today if you wish to learn more and join us, as all Christian broadcasters who trust us and have used our media daily since 1979.

 Join European Gospel Radio today, and spread your Christian message of Salvation worldwide.

 A Christian premier network and Global media company: our mission

 We strongly believe that International and Christian broadcasting should not be a money-making opportunity, but rather an exciting missionary challenge to Evangelize the poorest and most unreachable corners in the World.